8 Reasons Why People Aren't Coming Back

 If you’ve ever smelled something and had memories you hadn’t thought of in years come flooding back, that’s your sense of smell in action.

 Every church has the potential for positive or negative smells.
 Mold is a bad smell.
 Coffee is a good smell.
 Bleach is a bad smell.
 Citrus is a good smell.
 Many churches have restrooms that are disgusting and smell bad.
-This lack of attention to detail can be costly and discourage many from ever returning.
+This lack of attention to detail can be costly and discourage many from ever deciding to come back to church.

 As best you can, try to walk into the lobby or entrance of your church with a new nose.